Uncategorized

 By: Cormac Rea

-If you’re a U of T doctoral student looking to boost your data science skills and expand your career options, good news: the popular Data Sciences Institute (DSI) and School of Graduate Studies’ (SGS) Data Science Certificate for Doctoral Students will continue next year —with more spots available, thanks to the success of the first offering.
+If you’re a U of T doctoral student looking to boost your data science skills and expand your career options, good news: the popular Data Sciences Institute (DSI) and School of Graduate Studies’ (SGS) Data Science Certificate for Doctoral Students will continue next year —with more spots available, thanks to the success of the first offering

 The not-for-credit certificate aims to equip PhD students with in-demand data science skills that complement their academic training and broaden their career opportunities.
 This spring, 58 students completed the inaugural certificate.